Relationship Between Temperature and Salinity Variables on the Abundance of Vibrio sp. and the Growth of Vannamei Shrimp (Litopenaeus vannamei)

 DOI:

-Vaname shrimp (Litopenaeus vannamei) is the most widely cultivated and produced crustacean species worldwide.
-The advantages of vaname shrimp are their high selling price, ease of cultivation, and ability to adapt to extreme environments.
-Water quality plays an important role in cultivation because it affects the survival of vaname shrimp.
-This study was conducted from October 2023 to February 2024 at the Ngoyan Pond in Worawari Village, Pacitan, East Java.
-This study aimed to determine the relationship between temperature and salinity variables and the abundance of Vibrio sp. and the growth of vaname shrimp.
+Vannamei shrimp (Litopenaeus vannamei) is one of the most widely cultivated and produced crustacean species worldwide and its production in strongly influenced By water quality.
+This study was conducted from October 2023 to February 2024 in commercial shrimp pond in Pacitan, East Java.
+This study aimed to determine the relationship between temperature and salinity and Vibrio sp. abundance and Vannamei shrimp growth.
 This study used a quantitative descriptive method involving feed and media probiotic experiments.
-The research data were processed using SPSS vr.27 software to analyze the relationship between temperature and salinity and the abundance of Vibrio sp. and the growth of vaname shrimp.
-The results showed that the average total Vibrio value for Pond P was 5.501 x 10³ CFU/mL and for Pond K was 6.22 x 10³ CFU/mL.
-The correlation results of the temperature and salinity variables with the abundance of Vibrio sp. showed that the temperature variable was more significantly related to the abundance of Vibrio sp. with a strong category.
-The results of the correlation between temperature and salinity variables and shrimp growth show that Pond P has a simultaneous (concurrent) significant relationship with a Sig.
+Data were analyzed using SPSS vr.27 software to examine the relationship between temperature, salinity, Vibrio sp.
+Abundance, and Vannamei shrimp growth.
+The results showed that the average total Vibrio value for Pond P was 5.501 x 10³ CFU/mL and for Pond K was 6.22 x 10³ CFU/mL.The correlation analysis indicated a significant relationship between temperature and Vibrio sp. abundance, while no significant association was observed for salinity.
+In addition, the combined effects between temperature and salinity were significantly related to Vannamei shrimp growth in Pond P(a Sig.
 F Change value of 0.047.
-The R value obtained for Pond P is 0.840, which can be classified as a “very strong” correlation coefficient.
-The correlation results for Pond K show no simultaneous (concurrent) significant relationship.
-The results of this study can be concluded that the temperature variable has a significant relationship with the abundance of Vibrio sp. and the salinity variable has a stronger significant relationship with the growth of vaname shrimp.
+The R value obtained for Pond P is 0.840), whereas no significant relationship was detected in Pond K. This study concludes that temperature was significantly relationship with Vibrio sp. abundance, whereas salinity was more strongly significant relationship with Vannamei shrimp growth.
 Pond P was given probiotic feed and probiotic media treatment, while Pond K was given probiotic feed treatment only.

 Downloads